wilsonz8427/github-tutorial/README.md

 ## Workflow & Commands
 #### Important Commands
 `git status`
-* the best tool to solve any (*most*) problems since it provide hints to fix a problem
+* The best tool to solve any (*most*) problems since it provide hints to fix a problem
-* it is used to see the state of your file(s)
+* It is used to see the state of your file(s)

 `git init`
 * To **initilize** the directory and set up the tool for git

 `git add`
-* it is a command to add a file to the "staging area" which lets the computer know your change
+* It is a command to add a file to the "staging area" which lets the computer know your change
-* gets the files ready for a commit(save)
+* Gets the files ready for a commit(save)

 `git commit -m ""`
-* a command to save your changes
+* A command to save your changes
 * `-m ""` allows you to add your own message to your commit(save) you put your message in between ""
-* *it needs your file to be add to the "staging area"*
+* *It needs your file to be add to the "staging area"*

 `git push -u origin master`
 * `git push` - is to send your commits to github